yuchenrao/EECS349-Card-Classification-Project/README.md

 ### Dataset and Approach

-The dataset contains 10400 images of one decks of 52 cards (Ace = 1, 2 ~ 10, Jack = 11, Queen = 12, and King = 13).
+At the begining, the dataset contains 1040 images of one decks of 52 cards (Ace = 1, 2 ~ 10, Jack = 11, Queen = 12, and King = 13).

 ![image of getting dataset](/images/image2.JPG) *Figure 2.
 The camera was fixed at a constant heigh and took pictures of every card.*

 Each card has 20 pictures with the same background in different orientation.
-Then with data augmentation, we were able to add small translation, rotation and scaling to expand the dataset to 200 pictures for each card.
+Then with data augmentation, we were able to add small translation, rotation and scaling to expand the dataset to 10400 images, 200 for each card.

 ![image of after data augmentation](/images/image5.JPG) *Figure 2.
 After data augmentation, the dataset has been expanded to 10400 images.*